leanix/leanix-github-agent/README.md

    This command starts the agent and exposes it on port 8000.
 The agent starts scanning your organizations and repositories.

+6. The container hosts a live service that runs continuously.
+   - It provides a health endpoint at `/actuator/health`, which can be used to monitor the service's health.

 **Note**: The Docker image for the agent is currently unavailable.
 It will become available for download once a new version is released.
 Please check the [Releases](https://github.com/leanix/leanix-github-agent/releases) page for updates.

 ## Support and Feedback